aijame/aijame.github.io/README.md

 # Submission Guidelines for Authors

-All submissions must first be prepared in LaTeX format (we recommend using TexLive) and uploaded to arXiv in accordance with its regulations.
+Before submission, request for blockchain certification hash to get the AIJAN LaTex blockchain certification format for cover letter to editor.
+Then, all submissions must first be prepared in LaTeX format (we recommend using TexLive) and uploaded to arXiv in accordance with its regulations.
 Once available on arXiv, authors may submit the link to AIJAN for review.
 The first review stage is conducted by AI agent reviewers, followed by an editorial decision determining whether the paper is rejected, transferred to human reviewers, or accepted for publication.

 AIJAN maintains a selective and intellectually rigorous process.
 Publication requires exceptional conceptual originality, strong theoretical foundations, advanced AI simulations, or significant experimental results.
 As such, publishing in AIJAN is more challenging than in Nature or Wiley journals, as every manuscript undergoes a unique five-step process: